 Guidelines for dressing changes at home are also important.
 Again, follow your institution’s protocol for dressing change guidelines (ie, “sterile” technique, frequency of dressing changes, etc).
 Some typical guidelines to give patients and caregivers often include6:

-- Follow the LVAD team’s directions on how often to change the dressing, following strict“sterile technique” every time you change the dressing or touch the exit site
+- Follow the LVAD team’s directions on how often to change the dressing, following strict “sterile technique” every time you change the dressing or touch the exit site area.

 - Typically, the driveline exit site is cleansed with an antiseptic agent such as chlorhexidine and dressed in a sterile fashion either daily or weekly.
 Then the site is usually stabilized with a driveline securement device.
 While there is currently no standard protocol for changing driveline dressings, an effort is being made to evaluate the convenience and efficacy of ready‐made dressing kits.3

 - Contact the LVAD team right away if there is any redness, swelling or drainage around the exitsite, or when experiencing pain or a fever.
 These are all signs of possible infection.

 Many protocols recognize that dressing integrity between scheduled changes can’t be accomplished by the dressing alone.
 The superior adhesiveness of Mastisol® Liquid Adhesive has been clinically demonstrated.
 Using Mastisol: